-D. The design and construction of sidewalks and bicycle paths shall be in accordance with Chapter 11 of the Novi Code of Ordinances (Design and Construction Standards, and the Engineering Design Manual unless otherwise approved by the City Engineer.
+D. The design and construction of sidewalks and bicycle paths shall be in accordance with Chapter 11 of the Novi Code of Ordinances (Design and Construction Standards), and the Engineering Design Manual unless otherwise approved by the City Engineer.

 E. When a plat is adjacent to property owned by a school district, the plat shall include at least one eight (8) foot wide pathway to provide access to such adjacent property.
 In addition, such pathways may be required where adjacent property is utilized or planned to be utilized for a church, park or other community facility, or within the plat where the length of a block exceeds one thousand (1,000) feet.
-Pathway connections within easements dedicated to the City shall also be provided to allow neighborhood connections with adjacent properties as required by the City Engineer.
+Pathway connections shall also be provided to allow neighborhood connections with adjacent properties as required by the City Engineer.
+When a pathway is proposed between residential buildings outside of the right-of-way, the pathway shall be constructed in a common area or park, not on proposed subdivision lots, along with an easement granted to the City for use by the public.
+The minimum width of the common area or park provided for the pathway shall be 20 feet.
+If it is not possible to provide a common area or park for the pathway as required above, the City Engineer may approve an alternate location for a 20-foot wide dedicated public easement across a subdivision lot.
 All pathway connections shall be constructed to meet with Chapter 11 of the Novi Code of Ordinances (Design and Construction Standards).